jianqiucao/EE367L/Lab5/Lab5.md

     Hints:

-      Refer to Lab 3 slides and handout for how to implement sockets.
+    - Refer to Lab 3 slides and handout for how to implement sockets.
 Also I have uploaded my source files here:
       <https://github.com/duck8880/EE367L/tree/master/Lab3>

+    - Write configure lines in configuration files at both side of the socket. e.g.:

+      In the configuration file for Machine 1 in Figure 6 in the handout:
+      `S 4 wiliki.eng.hawaii.edu 3000 wiliki.eng.hawaii.edu 3001`

+      In the configuration file for Machine 2:
+      `S 5 wiliki.eng.hawaii.edu 3001 wiliki.eng.hawaii.edu 3000`

+      The above describes the bidirectional link inplemented by two sockets.

+    - Assign different node IDs at both side.